• Skip to main content

 • Refrigerate the chicken to keep the meat firm.

-• Lightly season the broth with 2 tbsp, Squid brand fish sauce, rock sugar and salt to taste.
+• Lightly season the broth with 5 tbsp fish sauce and 50g rock sugar.

 • Cook the blood jelly in a separate small pot.
 If you don't eat blood jelly, skip this step.